The genealogy of branching Brownian motion with absorption: Critical branching Brownian motion with killing at

-\begin{Cor} Let $\eta > 0$.
+\begin{Cor} Let $\eta> 0$.
 There exists $y$ such that

-Moreover, there exists $\zeta > 0$ such that if particles are killed when they reach $-y$, the probability that any particle remains alive after time $\zeta$ is less than $\eta$. \end{Cor}
+Moreover, there exists $\zeta> 0$ such that if particles are killed when they reach $-y$, the probability that any particle remains alive after time $\zeta$ is less than~$\eta$. \end{Cor}

-\begin{proof} Equation (\ref{neveta}) is immediate from Proposition \ref{nevprop}.
-The second statement follows from the fact that $Z_y$ is almost surely finite, and therefore so is the time when the last remaining particle hits $-y$. \end{proof}
+\begin{pf} Equation (\ref{neveta}) is immediate from Proposition~\ref{nevprop}.
+The second statement follows from the fact that $Z_y$ is almost surely finite, and therefore so is the time when the last remaining particle hits $-y$. \end{pf}

-Our goal in this section is to show that $P(W > x) \sim B/x$ as $x \rightarrow \infty$ for some constant $B$.
+Our goal in this section is to show that $P(W > x) \sim B/x$ as $x \rightarrow\infty$ for some constant $B$.
 The strategy will be to consider the Laplace transform $E[e^{-\lambda W}]$ for small values of $\lambda$, and then apply a Tauberian theorem.
-From (\ref{LapW}), we see that this requires having asymptotic results for $\psi(u)$ as $u \rightarrow -\infty$.
+From (\ref{LapW}), we see that this requires having asymptotic results for $\psi(u)$ as $u \rightarrow-\infty$.
 Equivalently, if we define $w(x) = \psi(-x)$, then